qis/signature/readme.md

 DB 27 5B ??
 FB ?? ??
 FC FD FE ?? ?? ?? ??
 F7 DF 07 EA 57 FF ?? ?? ??
 D6 00 ??
 ```

-The searched memory block ends with the `find` signature data and is guaranteed
+The searched memory block ends with the `find` signature and is guaranteed to
-to never contain the `DB 27 5B` byte sequence anywhere else.
+never contain the `DB 27 5B` byte sequence anywhere else.

 In the example above:
 * 16 KiB of data were searched for `DB 27 5B FA FB` using the AVX2 algorithm.